hop-along-polly/mimic/README.md

 # AlwaysON

-  AlwaysON is the REST API that always responds with the EXACT response you want.
+  AlwaysON is the API that always responds with the EXACT response you want.

+**NOTE: As of right now AlwaysON only supports the HTTP protocol but eventually we would like it to support additional protocols such as gRPC, GraphQL etc.**

+## Terminology

+- `Request`: An Http request received by AlwaysON.
+- `Response`: An Http response that AlwaysON has been configured to use as a response to a specific Request.
+- `Echo Endpoint`: A REST endpoint in AlwaysON that imitates another API.
+When a Request is recieved AlwaysON will respond with the configured Response for that specific Request.
+- `System Endpoint`: A REST Endpoint used to configure, and manage how AlwaysON will behave when imitating an API.
+- `Manifest`: A JSON object (not necessarily a file but it could be) thats maps a single Request to a single Response or series of Responses that AlwaysON returns when the Request is received by an echo endpoint.

 ## Introduction
  - What is AlwaysON